richgrov/simulo/README.md

 - Windows, X11, Wayland, and macOS windowing system from scratch
 - Custom math utilities (Matrix, Vector)

-I started this project for two reasons:

-- Lack of good CAD software on Linux
-- Learn the ins and outs of graphics development

 **TODO / Roadmap:**

 - Custom font renderer implementation